 Fresh cassava is starchy and can be used very similarly to a potato.

-Once peeled and washed, cassava can be cooked in a pot with water and served as a side with some soup.
+Once peeled and washed, you can cook cassava in a pot with water and serve it as a side dish with some soup.

-Any leftovers can be mashed with some salt and garlic and served with chicken or steak.
+Any leftovers are wonderful mashed with some salt and garlic and served with chicken or steak.
 Or, use it to make some Pan de Arroz (Bolivian Gluten-Free Bread).

 You can also cut cassava into sticks and fry them like French fries.